MitocGroup/www/views/blog/posts/2019/08/three-success-stories-of-aws-landing-zone-technology-overview.md

 And, to be clear, not all landing zone components were creating AWS resources from scratch.
 For example, some customers already had VPCs or IAMs.
 In these cases, we used `terraform import` to bring in existing AWS resources and avoid duplicated or colliding resources.

-Unfortunately we don’t have written permission to disclose customers names.
+Unfortunately we don't have written permission to disclose customers names.
 That is why we will be referencing them below by their revenue from last year.

 #### Customer #1: $49B in revenue